ottipc/wikijs_pc_backup/projects/webcrawler.md

 * Are we are permitted to save data we use from google?
 I think not
 * Where we getting urls we are scanning?
 * Which Technics we should use

+## Solutions

+There are already plenty of open source web crawlers in the web :https://bigdata-madesimple.com/top-50-open-source-web-crawlers-for-data-mining/

+Maybe we can figure out,if one is useful for us, so we dont have to write a new application.